Don't. Kill. Innocent. Civilians!

 The first two Crackdowns are some of my favorite games I've ever played - seriously.
 Many players were upset when Crackdown 2 came out and the world was pretty much the same as the first except that it was torn down more.
 This time, we finally get out of Pacific City and get to explore the paradise islands.
 I got so excited to hear that the map was nicknamed paradise islands, because it is a callback to Crackdown 1’s menu music that is seriously one of the hardest tracks to find and was written by DJ Krush who is even more mysterious.
 He composed a bit of the game’s music and was most notable for Paradise Bird Theory.
 Interestingly enough, the song was composed in 2001 under Sony Music Entertainment Japan.
 How it made it to being the main song for an Xbox 360 exclusive is a mystery to me.
 The album could be considered extinct with just a few copies surviving on YouTube.

-Going back to Crackdown 1 back in 2007 – Crackdown sold really well because it came with a demo for Halo 3, and it was the only way to get it.
+Going back to Crackdown 1, released in 2007 - it sold really well because it came with a demo for Halo 3, and it was the only way to get it.
 I don’t know if Crackdown would be where it is today, making its third game, without the initial success because of the exclusive demo.
 Once people played all they could of Halo 3, they probably put in Crackdown for the first time to check it out.
-It was a surprising gem at the time – open world, crazy weapons, a leveling system, and ORBS!
+It was a surprising gem at the time - open world, crazy weapons, a leveling system, and ORBS!

 At the end of Crackdown 1, the narrator tells the agent that The Agency really isn’t the protector that it told the public.
 The Agency actually funded all of the gangs and drug wars in Pacific City so that the citizens became terrified; looking for someone to save them.
 That is when the Agency created you, The Agent, with some experimental genetics and crazy doctors.
 They released you into the world and put it in your head that you were working with police to stop crime - which you were, but they leave out the fact they made that crime happen - and once citizens saw you destroying all of the gangs, they’d trust The Agency and put them in power.
 Well, all of that happened, and what about that thing about the crazy doctors and experiments you ask?